Tajarans are a playable race of humanoid mammalian aliens from Meralar, the fourth planet of the Rarkajar star system.

 2425 - An united space program of the Rhemazar Fiefdoms successfully design a capsule capable of being manned by Tajaran life.
 The famous Nerahni aeronautical pilot Mahbrami Halan is the first Tajaran to leave the meralaran Atmosphere, much to the dismay of the Hakar.

-2450 - The space race accumulates to manned stations in the orbit of Meralar and steady, reliable space travel possible.
+2450 - The space race accelerates to manned stations in the orbit of Meralar and steady, reliable space travel possible.
 The Golden Age ends slowly, accumulating to envy and increased hostility around the globes.
 The Hadii did not forget their ambitions to rejunevate the Empires of Old.

 2453 - The Hadii declare a Subjugation War on the old holdings of the Empire.
 Nation states band together to resist their efforts, Njarijii Houses pooling their effort on either side for profit and glory in blood.
 Meanwhile, the Hakar take up arms against each other in rememberance of the days of old, saying the "Sixth Unification War" is declared.